designstem/fachwerk/docs/tutorials/art.md

 So, our three dots will look like this:

 <f-scene grid>
   <f-circle
     v-for="x in [-1,0,1]"
     :x="x"
     y="0"
     r="0.5"
     fill="orange"
     stroke
     multiply
   />
 </f-scene>

 > Why we use `v-` when everywhere else we use `f-`?
-The code is actually not part of the Fachwerk, it's from the underlying framework VueJS where `v-` stands for Vue.
+That code is actually not part of the Fachwerk; it's from the underlying framework VueJS, where `v-` stands for Vue.
 Read more about `v-for` <f-link to="https://vuejs.org/v2/guide/list.html">here</f-link>.

 ### Back to the numbers

-Let's draw more circles.
-Time for more numbers.
+Let's draw more circles — time for more numbers.

 We *could* write those numbers by hand but why not make the computer to do the work.
-Fachwerk has many useful <var>helper functions</var> for number generation, working with arrays, texts, colors and more.
+Fachwerk has many useful <var>helper functions</var> for number generation, working with arrays, texts, colors, and more.

 We gonna use a <f-link to="/range">`range()`</f-link> function.
 The function takes following parameters: